CephalofairGames/merc-packs-faq/index.md

 **Another party member has abilities that also peek at cards.
 Will these count as "revealed" for my abilities and perks?** Yes; while Cassandra is in the party, all other deck-peeking abilities should be considered to "reveal" cards as well.

+**For cards referencing 'positive' or 'negative' modifier draws, how is +0 treated?
+What about other added effects?** Only the actual numeric value of the modifier card is considered for these cards; that is, the value by which the attack is modified.
+Nothing else is considered for these.
+A +0 is neither positive nor negative, and therefore isn't counted as either.
+(Technically, x2 and Null also aren't positive or negative, but these are handled by the card text.)

 **Envision the Course (1, top) – What is a ‘linked hex’?** Linked hexes are considered adjacent for the purpose of movement .
 There is no line-of-sight between linked hexes, but figures can find focus through linked hexes.

 **Otherworldly Journey (1, bot)** – Note that a figure cannot be teleported into a hex it could not normally occupy (like an Obstacle for a non-flying enemy.)